beyondcode/nova-tinker-tool/README.md

 The previous code and output will be stored in the localstorage in case you want to execute the same code snippets multiple times.

+### Security: Remote Code Execution

+This should only be used for development and testing.
+Running tinker allows arbitrary code to be executed.

+Any executed php code will have the same access as the running php instance.
+This means that the running application may be altered, and if run with root privileges, one can get complete control of the machine.

 ### Testing

 ``` bash